 This is our largest and, in our opinion, most important community program.
 Water access is a struggle for those living in the rural areas of Zimbabwe, especially in our region of interest, Hwange West, which can be extremely dry and arid.
 Villagers often have to walk many kilometres to get drinking water, which then has to be carried back to the homestead, traditionally in a 10 litre bucket on the head, by women and girls.

 We have drilled boreholes/wells, operated by solar energy pumps in various rural areas which had no direct access to water, and can testify to the amazing things that can happen once water is available!
-Not only does it directly improve health, sanitation, progress and livelihoods but at this time when we register as critical on the international Famine Early Warning System Network, it enables communities to grow food to provide for the swelling numbers of those in need.
+Not only does it directly improve health, sanitation, progress and livelihoods but it enables communities to grow food to provide for the swelling numbers of those in need.

 An easy and innovative way of transporting larger amounts of water over difficult terrain is the Hippo Roller.
 A 90 litre container is filled with water, sealed and turned on its side.
 Handles are then attached to allow rolling along the ground, either in front or behind.
 A hippo roller will carry up to 5x the capacity of a normal bucket.